patternhelloworld/persistence-excel-bridge/README.md

 | Backend-Language  | Java 17                                          |
 | Backend-Framework | Spring-Boot 3.1.2                                |
 | Libraries         | JPA & QueryDSL are necessary...
 More in pom.xml. |

+- Considered removing JPA and using JDBCTemplate directly to minimize library usage; however, keeping JPA for now to illustrate the structure of the library from a domain perspective.

 ## Quick Settings